aws-solutions-library-samples/guidance-for-disaster-recovery-using-amazon-aurora/README.md

 Once the CloudFormation stack is deployed successfully, it would have provisioned the following resources

-* If the Primary Region cluster is not configured for Multi-AZ option, it will be enabled as part of the CloudFormation stack deployment.
-It will create an Aurora reader instance in different AZ that of writer instance with the same configuration as writer in terms of instance type and parameter group.
+* If the Amazon Aurora Cluster in the primary region is not already configured for Multi-AZ, this capability will be enabled as part of the CloudFormation stack deployment.
+This will create an Aurora reader instance in a different availability zone (AZ) from the writer instance, matching the writer configuration in terms of instance type and parameter group.
-* Creates Global database with the name provided during the stack deployment
+* Creates a Global database with the name provided during the stack deployment.
-* Adds secondary region to the global database
+* Adds secondary region to the global database.
-* Adds a reader instance in the secondary region based on the configuration information provided during the stack deployment
+* Adds a reader instance in the secondary region based on the configuration information provided during the stack deployment.
-* CloudWatch dashboards with the predefined monitoring metrics
+* Creates CloudWatch dashboard with the predefined monitoring metrics.
-* CloudWatch alarm for Aurora Global database replication lag.
+* Configures CloudWatch alarm for Aurora Global database replication lag.
-* Lambda functions to handle Global Database planned switchover/unplanned outage.
+* Provides Lambda functions to handle Global Database planned switchovers or unplanned outages.
-* Amazon SNS notifications to alert for CloudWatch Alarm and Global database failover
+* Configures Amazon SNS notification to alert for CloudWatch Alarm and Global database planned switchovers/unplanned outage.

 #### 4. Monitor and test failover